VIDA-NYU/reprozip/docs/source/packing.rst

 * execute the experiment, and
 * stop the server,

 and use *reprozip* to trace the whole script, rather than the experiment itself.
-In this way, ReproZip is able to capture the local server as well, which ensures that the server will be alive at the time of the reproduction.
+This way, ReproZip is able to capture the local server as well, which ensures that the server will be alive at the time of the reproduction.

 Excluding Sensitive and Third-Party Information
 +++++++++++++++++++++++++++++++++++++++++++++++